IpsumDominum/IpsumDominum.github.io/Ipsum Dominum/tabs/CV.md

 Personal
 ----------------------------------------
-I like wearing unmatching socks.
+I like wearing unmatching socks and climbing rocks.